Like a pot on a windowsill

 more earth

-the glowing wink of a night sky-
+the glowing wink in a night sky

-the give of Terra Cotta
+The give of Terra Cotta

 is still, somehow, so unforgiving.

-From my perch beside the windowsill
+From my perch lookout beside the windowsill

 how they’ve made their way into the tulips

-in spite of our careful planting
+(in spite of our careful planting)

-the perfect pouts of apricot and ivory
+of apricot and ivory

 will not come to pass this year